-At the ripe old age of 9 Derrick stood in his Grandmothers kitchen, old recipe Rolodex in hand.
+At the ripe old age of 9, Derrick stood in his Grandmother’s kitchen.
+An old recipe Rolodex in his hand.
 He would watch and help with what he could, and write down what she was making on the cards.
 His mother was also an inspiration.
 By the time he was 13 his mom, who was known for her Easter candy, took classes to start her own catering business.
 He would help her with her catering by setting up tables and arranging food under her direction.
 It was there he learned the importance of not just the quality and taste, but the presentation.

 As Derrick says – People eat with their eyes.